stas-sultanov/azure-monitor-telemetry/doc/readme.md

 The following core concepts define the architecture and behavior of this library:

 - **Telemetry Tracking** – The process of capturing telemetry data such as events, exceptions, metrics, traces, and activities.
-- **Telemetry Publishing** – The process of transmitting collected telemetry data to one or more instances of a telemetry management service.
+- **Telemetry Publishing** – The process of sending collected telemetry data to one or more instances of a telemetry management service.
 - **Distributed Tracing** – A technique for associating telemetry with a logical operation that spans multiple services, processes, or asynchronous flows, enabling end-to-end correlation within a distributed IT solution.

 ## Getting Started